morpho-org/morpho-optimizers/README.md

 By default, PR are rebased with `main` before merging to keep a clean historic of commits and the branch is deleted.

-## Deploy a contract on a network
+## Deploying a contract on a network

+You can run the following command to deploy Morpho's contracts on top of Aave on Polygon:

 ```
-npx hardhat run scripts/deploy.js --network <network-name>
+yarn deploy:aave:polygon
 ```

+For the other commands, check the `package.json` file.

-## Publish and verify a contract on Etherscan
+## Publishing and verifying a contract on Etherscan

 An etherscn API key is required to verify the contract and placed into your `.env` local file.
 The right arguments of the constructor of the smart contract to verify must be write inside `arguments.js`.
 Then you can run the following command to verify a contract: